dhis2/dhis2-docs-implementation/content/database_design/data-quality-03-analysis.md

 To calculate the reporting rate for a data element we have to define an indicator with the numerator (number of received values) and the denominator (number of expected values), and with a factor of 100 (percentage indicator type).
 While the numerator is always the count of data values, there are various options for defining the denominator, and which one of these is appropriate must be decided based on the local situation.

 How data element completeness is configured in DHIS2 also depends on the DHIS2 version: some ways of defining the numerator and denominator requires that predictors are used as an intermediate step in the calculation, in particular in 2.37 and below.
-Note that predictors will need to be scheduled to run on the server, see the final section[LINK] for guidance on instructions.
+Note that predictors will need to be scheduled to run on the server, see the [final section](#scheduling) for guidance on instructions.

 #### Configuring the numerator - values received